Michaela Farm is Moving into the Future.

-As you can tell from the pictures above we have made a major improvement to the greenhouse in early December, 2018.
-The greenhouse now has a concrete floor instead of dirt.
+As you can tell from the pictures below we have made a major improvement to the greenhouse.
+The greenhouse now has a concrete floor instead of gravel.
 We want to thank you for your generosity and commitment to Michaela Farm which made this possible.
-The new floor will save hours of pulling weeds under the tables and flats and create a cleaner environment for the tender plants under S. Marie’s care.
-We are grateful for your help and are looking forward to starting seeds for the Spring.
+The new floor will save hours of pulling weeds under the tables and create a cleaner environment for the tender plants under Victor’s and S. Marie’s care.
+The floor allows for more even heating and we will be installing water filters and a water heater to prevent shocking the seedlings while the weather is cold.

 FOOD.
 FAITH.
 FUTURE.

-Welcome to Michaela Farm!
+This is Michaela Farm.
 The farm derives its name from Sister Michaela Lindemann, one of the first women to join the new congregation of the Sisters of St. Francis in 1851, who began directing the work on the then newly acquired land in 1854.

 Merging agriculture, education and spirituality, Michaela Farm builds on and enfleshes the Franciscan value of “just relationships with all Creation.”
 This value is core to our attitudes toward Earth and is a source of inspiration and motivation for our work.
 We express this value by these actions: